County Dublin: Elections

 For elections to Dáil Éireann, the area of the county is currently divided into eleven constituencies: Dublin Bay North, Dublin Bay South, Dublin Central, Dublin Fingal, Dublin Mid-West, Dublin North-West, Dublin Rathdown, Dublin South-Central, Dublin South-West, Dublin West, and Dún Laoghaire.
 Together they return 45 deputies (TDs) to the Dáil.

-The first ever Irish Parliament convened in the small village of Castledermot, County Kildare on 18 June 1264.
+The first Irish Parliament convened in the small village of Castledermot, County Kildare on 18 June 1264.
 Representatives from seven constituencies were present, one of which was the constituency of Dublin City.
-Dublin was historically represented in the Irish House of Commons through the constituencies of Dublin City and Dublin County.
+Dublin was historically represented in the Irish House of Commons through the constituencies of Dublin City and County Dublin.
 Three smaller constituencies had been created by the 17th century: Swords; which was created sometime between 1560 and 1585, with Walter Fitzsimons and Thomas Taylor being its first recorded MPs; Newcastle in the west of the county, created in 1613; and Dublin University, which was a university constituency covering Trinity College, also created in 1613.
 While proceedings of the Irish Parliament were well-documented, many of the records from this time were lost during the shelling of the Four Courts in July 1922.

-Following the Acts of Union 1800, Dublin was represented in Westminster through three constituencies from 1801 to 1885: Dublin City, Dublin County and the Dublin University.
+Following the Acts of Union 1800, Dublin was represented in Westminster through three constituencies from 1801 to 1885: Dublin City, County Dublin and the Dublin University.
 A series of local government and electoral reforms in the late 19th century radically alerted the county's political map, and by 1918 there were twelve constituencies within County Dublin.

 Throughout the twentieth century the representation in Dublin expanded as the population grew.
-In the Electoral Act 1923, the first division of constituencies arranged by Irish legislation, geographical constituencies in Dublin were 23 of the 147 TDs in geographical constituencies; this contrasts with 45 of 160 at the most recent division.
+In the Electoral Act 1923, the first division of constituencies arranged by Irish legislation, Dublin was represented by 23 of the 147 TDs in geographical constituencies; this contrasts with 49 of 174 TDs under the Electoral (Amendment) Act 2023.

-Twenty-three Dáil Éireann constituencies have been created and abolished within the county since independence, the most recent being the constituencies of Dublin South, Dublin North, Dublin North-Central, Dublin North-East and Dublin South-East, which were abolished in 2016.

 Of the fifteen people to have held the office of Taoiseach since 1922, more than half were either born or raised within County Dublin: W. T. Cosgrave, John A. Costello, Seán Lemass, Liam Cosgrave, Charles Haughey (born in County Mayo but raised in Dublin), Garret FitzGerald, Bertie Ahern and Leo Varadkar (Cosgrave held the office of President of the Executive Council; by convention, Taoisigh are numbered to include this position).
 Conversely, just one of Ireland's nine presidents have hailed from the county, namely Seán T. O'Kelly, who served as president from 1945 to 1959.

-European Elections
+European elections

-The Dublin region forms the 4-seat Dublin constituency in European Parliament elections.
+The four local government areas in County Dublin form the 4-seat constituency of Dublin in European Parliament elections.